 2. Conversation history and user memory

-2. Hands-On Case: Add persona and long-term memory to your Agent
+2. Practical case: Add role settings and long-term memory to your Agent

-4. Advanced Practice: Summarize Your Diary into a Personal Report
+4. Advanced Practice: Summarizing Your Diary into a Personal Report

 5. Week 3: RAG Systems and Knowledge Bases